 The key to creating a whole home color palette is to use the colors in different ratios in the different areas of the home.

 My recipe usually includes neutral walls in the main living spaces and hallways with the pops of color coming in in the accent pieces.
+You can see this recipe in action in my family room.

 In the kitchen I switch up the ratio by bringing in one of my main colors, with the neutral still playing a large role.